komalb30/Student-Management-System/README.md

 # Student-Management-System

 The Student Management System is a web application built with Java, Spring Boot, and SQL, designed to help educational institutions manage student information efficiently.
-This system allows administrators to handle student records, course enrollments, and academic performance seamlessly.
+This system allows administrators to handle student data and course enrollments seamlessly.

 ## Features